 Lets make the Tonkatsu sauce first by adding all of the tonkatsu sauce ingredients and mix well.
 Set aside.

-Slice the chicken breasts in half like you are butterflying them but slice all the way through so you are left with six thin chicken breast slices.
+Slice the chicken breasts in half like you are butterflying them but slice all the way through so you are left with six thin chicken breast cutlets.
 Putting them in the freezer for an hour or two first makes them a little easier to slice in half.

-Lightly dust both sides of the chicken breast slices with salt and ground ginger.
+On a plate, lightly dust both sides of the chicken breast slices with salt and ground ginger.

-Wrap the chicken breast slices in plastic wrap and let sit for about a half hour.
+Cover the chicken breast slices in plastic wrap and let sit for about a half hour.

 Set out three plates on your counter top.

 Mix 1 tsp granulated garlic or garlic powder into the flour and dump onto the first plate.

 Beat three eggs on the second plate.

 Mix 1.5 cups of Panko crumbs and ~2/3 cup plain bread crumbs on the third plate.

 Push a chicken breast slice into the flour and flip over until all of the chicken is completely covered in flour.